developernrk/weather-forecast/README.md

 - Single-user demo app using `UserPreference` with id `default` (no auth integration).
 - Metric units for temperature and speed; UI converts wind to km/h where needed.
 - Country codes are optional; when provided, two-letter uppercase is expected (e.g., `US`, `FR`).
-- The UI primarily targets desktop and modern browsers; basic mobile responsiveness via Tailwind/shadcn.
+- The UI targets desktop and modern browsers; basic mobile responsiveness via Tailwind/shadcn.
 - API error handling returns JSON `{ error: string }` with relevant HTTP status codes.